XinFinOrg/XinFin-Node/subnet/deployment-generator/README.md

   ```
   docker logs -f <container_name>
   ```
-  Assuming log level 4, you want to look for logs with blockNum, and blockNum should increase with time.
+  Assuming log level 4 (default 2), you want to look for logs with blockNum, and blockNum should increase with time.

   2. Check chainstate